 As the first 4K-enabled convertible on the market, the Toshiba Radius 12 is a spectacular machine both inside and out.
 This sharp 2-in-1 laptop was designed to be held as a tablet just as much as it was meant to be used on your lap.

 Thanks to its lightweight and ergonomically designed chassis, this is one transformable notebook you'll actually want to hold in your hand.
-Despite its questionably rearranged keyboard layout and lackluster battery life, the Toshiba Radius 12 is surprisingly a solid performer even at its native resolution which, by the way, is only bettered by an alluring color palette.
+Despite its questionably rearranged keyboard layout and lackluster battery life, the Toshiba Radius 12 is surprisingly a solid performer even at its native resolution which, by the way, is only bettered by a striking color palette.

 Read the full review: Toshiba Satellite Radius 12